 On January 19, 2011, the Company completed a sale of 2,334,515 shares of the Company's common stock to Teva for an aggregate purchase price of \$3,950,000.
-This investment by Teva was made pursuant to the securities purchase agreement, as amended by the Second Amendment, whereby Teva had the option to make an additional investment in the Company's common stock for the purpose of supporting the research and development program for the pre-clinical stage, anti-cancer compound RX-3117.
-This per share price of the Company's common stock purchased by Teva was determined pursuant to the securities purchase agreement, as amended by the Second Amendment, which provided for a per share price of 120% above the closing price on January 5, 2011.
+This investment by Teva was made pursuant to the Purchase Agreement, whereby Teva had the option to make an additional investment in the Company's common stock for the purpose of supporting the research and development program for the preclinical stage, anti-cancer compound RX-3117.
+This per share price of the Company's common stock purchased by Teva was determined pursuant to the Purchase Agreement, as amended, which provided for a per share price of 120% above the closing price on January 5, 2011.
 The securities were issued pursuant to the exemption from the registration requirements of the Securities Act of 1933, as amended, afforded by Section 4(2) thereof, as a transaction to an accredited investor not involving a public offering.